HaScheme -- Call By Name Scheme

 Reified continuations make sense in a call-by-value language, because

-there is a definite evaluation order (outermost first), but a lazy
+there is a definite evaluation order (innermost first), but a lazy

 language can execute any code at basically any time.